shi-gg/witchsky.app/README.md

 - More unique repost icons
 - Can download videos
 - 'Mutuals' in place of 'Following' when relevant
-- No push notifications (may be added later)
+- No push notifications (hopefully will be added later)
 - Kept as up-to-date as possible (sporadically unstable as a result)

 ### Experiments